 Don’t Forget To Pin:

-- 8 ounce roll of Pillsbury Crescent Rolls
+- 8 ounces Pillsbury Crescent Dough

 - 1 package cocktail franks

-- 1 egg
+- 1 large egg

-- Start by removing the crescent dough from the package and laying it out on a cutting board, since you will be cutting it.
+Start by removing the crescent dough from the package and laying it out on a cutting board since you will be cutting it.

-- Then remove the cocktail franks.
+Then remove the cocktail franks.
 I drained mine so that they would drip dry.
-If yours are still wet, just dry them with a paper towel.
+If yours are still wet, dry them with a paper towel.

-- Brush the beaten egg and generously shake on the Everything seasoning.
+Brush the beaten egg and generously shake on the Everything seasoning.

-- Spray your basket with olive oil.
+Spray your basket with olive oil.

-- Plate, serve and enjoy!
+Plate, serve, and enjoy!